Can I Get Life Insurance for My Parents?

 Insurance companies typically use a medical exam in their underwriting process to set the premium for a life insurance policy.

-Your parents should expect to provide a urine sample, have their blood drawn, and have their blood pressure and other vital signs checked.
+Your parents should expect to provide a urine sample, have their blood drawn, have their blood pressure taken and get other vital signs checked.

-Uncontrolled high blood pressure, high cholesterol, smoking, diabetes or any other serious medical condition can increase your parents' life insurance premiums, and in some cases could mean they can’t get insurance.
+Uncontrolled high blood pressure, high cholesterol, smoking, diabetes or any other serious medical condition could increase your parents' life insurance premiums.
+In some cases, they may not be eligible for coverage.

 Life insurance policy options for parents

-There are several types of life insurance to choose from that may make sense for your parents: term life, whole life, guaranteed life and final expense insurance.
+There are several types of life insurance that may make sense for your parents: term life, whole life, guaranteed life and final expense insurance.
+Here’s how each works.

 Term life insurance

 If you're only looking for coverage for a limited time, term life insurance can be a good choice.
-The premiums for term life insurance are more affordable than for whole life.
+The premiums for term life insurance are usually a more affordable option.

 Whole life insurance

-Whole life insurance is a type of permanent life insurance, meaning it provides coverage that will last until the insured person dies as long as premiums are paid.
-It also accumulates cash value that could be used a source of liquidity later1.
+Whole life insurance is a type of permanent life insurance.
+It provides coverage that will last until the insured person dies (as long as premiums are paid), and it provides benefits while you’re living.
+Your policy earns cash value that could be accessed for many different reasons.1

-Because guaranteed issue life insurance does not require a medical exam, it’s often considered by people who would be unable to qualify for life insurance policies that require the exam as part of the underwriting process.
+Because guaranteed issue life insurance does not require a medical exam, it’s often considered by people who wouldn’t qualify for a policy that requires a medical exam.
 However, there is a waiting period before you’re eligible for benefits.

-If your parents die during the waiting period, the amount you paid into the premiums would be returned, but no death benefit would be paid out.
-Also, the amount of death benefit you can get from guaranteed life insurance is limited.
-So if your parents can qualify for term or whole life insurance, those tend to be better options.
+If your parents die during the waiting period, the total amount of premium you paid into the policy would be returned, but no death benefit would be paid out.
+Also, death benefit you can get from guaranteed life insurance is limited.
+If your parents can qualify for term or whole life insurance, those tend to be better options.

 Final expense insurance